 William Dembski, the leading ID theorist, has likewise linked ID inextricably with culture wars, especially in his preface to Darwin’s Nemesis, a book he edited in Johnson’s honor.
 “Because of Kitzmiller v.
 Dover, school boards and state legislators may tread more cautiously, but tread on evolution they will—the culture war demands it!”
 Rhetoric such as this can only put fuel on the fire of critics of ID who go looking for tuxedos in certain closets.

 In addition, ID proponents have sometimes clearly co-operated with, or even allied themselves with, “creationists” of the YEC variety.
 The most visible instance involves the textbook, Of Pandas and People, which was at the center of the controversy in the Dover (PA) school district.
-Some leading ID advocates, including Michael Behe and Steven Meyer, contributed to certain editions of this book, which has been published in various versions under various titles since the first edition, Creation Biology (1983), which was a genuine YEC book.
+Some leading ID advocates, including Michael Behe and Stephen Meyer, contributed to certain editions of this book, which has been published in various versions under various titles since the first edition, Creation Biology (1983), which was a genuine YEC book.
 During the Kitzmiller v.
 Dover trial, philosopher Barbara Forrest testified about the book’s complicated history, using information obtained from the publisher during the discovery process prior to the trial.
 The crucial year was 1987, when the Supreme Court ruled against the YEC view in Edwards v.
 Aguillard.
 Of Pandas and People was published twice that year—once before the ruling and again afterwards.
 The graphic at the start of this column shows what took place: in dozens of instances, the word “creationism” was replaced by the term “intelligent design” on a wholesale basis, with no other changes in wording to indicate a difference in meaning was intended.
 This evidence was a major reason why Judge John Jones ruled in Kitzmiller v.
 Dover “that ID is nothing less than the progeny of creationism.”
 I say more about Kitzmiller v.
 Dover here.

 (2) Scientific evidence is highly relevant to belief in design, but nothing specific can be said (for the time being) about the identity of the designer.
 When it comes to God and religion, ID is a “big tent,” united by opposition to materialism (which is often equated with evolution) and content (for now) to overlook even enormous theological differences among adherents.